 WHO IS INVOLVED

-- Psychologist: a doctor who treat brain-behavioral conditions with talk therapy
+- Psychologist -- a doctor who treats brain-behavioral conditions with talk therapy

 - Nurse practitioners (NPs)

 - Physician assistants (PAs)